mitogen-hq/mitogen/docs/api.rst

     .. py:method:: close ()

-        Send a dead message to the remote end, causing :py:meth:`ChannelError` to be raised in any waiting thread.
+        Send a dead message to the remote end, causing :meth:`ChannelError` to be raised in any waiting thread.

     .. py:method:: send (data)